Chapter 4. Integrating Networking into Our Own Async Runtime

 Our call

 function is now defined.
-However, if we try to make a HTTPS call to a website with our stream enum or connection struct at this point, we will get an error message stating that we have not implemented the AsyncRead
+However, if we try to make an HTTPS call to a website with our stream enum or connection struct at this point, we will get an error message stating that we have not implemented the AsyncRead

 and AsyncWrite

-Implementing The Tokio AsyncRead Trait
+Implementing the Tokio AsyncRead Trait

 The AsyncRead